yildirimsinop/PROJE/Proje2_html_Netflix/README.md

 1. Clone this repository to your local machine using `https://github.com/yourGithubUsername/netflix-signup-page.git`.
 2. Open `index.html` in your web browser to see the form.
+3. Open the index.html file in your preferred web browser to interact with the form.

 ## Gif

+- netflix

 <img src="netflix.gif" alt="netflix">